Expert support from Leading Tuition

 You can also explore a broader set of practice problems in our Oxford Economics and Management interview questions and model answers resource library.

-The most common mistake is treating the interview like an exam — trying to retrieve a memorised answer rather than constructing a live argument.
+Download Free Sample Questions Or book a free consultation →The most common mistake is treating the interview like an exam — trying to retrieve a memorised answer rather than constructing a live argument.
 Tutors find this easy to spot and difficult to overlook.
 A second mistake is abandoning a line of reasoning the moment a tutor pushes back.
 Pushback is not a signal that you are wrong; it is an invitation to defend or refine your thinking.
 A third mistake is neglecting the management side of the course.
 Candidates who have prepared only for economics questions are often caught off guard by questions on organisational strategy, leadership, or decision-making under uncertainty.
 The course is genuinely interdisciplinary, and your preparation should reflect that.

 How long do Oxford Economics and Management interviews last?